 Acne is a skin condition characterized by plugged pores (blackheads and whiteheads), inflamed pimples (pustules), and deeper lumps (nodules).
 Occurring on the face, neck, chest, back, and shoulders, most teenagers get some form of acne, but adults can develop acne, too.
 Acne is caused when testosterone stimulates the sebaceous glands to enlarge, produce oil, and plug the pores.

-Cystic acne, most common in males, is severe acne that forms deep pus-filled lumps.
-Adult acne develops later in life and may be caused by hormonal changes, childbirth, or menopause.
+Cystic acne, more common in males, is severe acne that forms deep pus-filled lumps.
+Additionally, adult acne can often appear for women due to hormonal changes, childbirth, or menopause.
+When cystic acne is treated early, it can reduce permanent scarring.
 Water-based, oil-free moisturizers and make-up labeled “non-comedogenic” or “non-acnegenic” should be used and are available in the office.

 Acne treatment works by preventing new breakouts and varies according to the type of acne, but may include topical creams, gels, lotions or antibiotics.
 Additionally, microdermabrasion or chemical peels may be recommended.
 Injections of corticosteroids may be used for treating large nodules.